Does Ozempic Cause Constipation? Tips for Prevention and Relief

 Products containing wheat dextrin, inulin, and guar gum have been proven less effective in constipation management.

-Since soluble fiber absorbs water in the digestive tract, ensuring you are well-hydrated before starting a fiber supplement is important.
+Since soluble fiber absorbs water in the digestive tract, it’s important to ensure you are well-hydrated before starting a fiber supplement.

 Try a Gentle Laxative